 The course is aimed at those already in employment in the electronic/mechanical industry, but such employment is not an essential requirement to benefit from the course.
 The course does not involve work placement, but you are encouraged to seek out opportunities to visit or engage with companies within the industry.

 Fees and Additional Costs

-The tuition fee for this programme is £6,000, or £3,500 per year if studied over two years.
+If you are over 18 there will be a registration fee of £323.95 if you have not previously registered with the exam board.
+The tuition fee for this programme is £6,000 if studied over one year, or £3,500 per year, if studied over two years.
 In addition to the tuition fees, an awarding body registration fee (set by the awarding body) and an annual student association fee of £15 are payable.
 At times, you may be offered the opportunity to visit exhibitions and shows, which may require additional entrance fees and travel costs.